5 Best Speech to Text Apps For Deaf and Hard-of-Hearing Individuals (2026)

 • Audio to text transcribe: Record any conversation and get an accurate text instantly

-• Video to text transcribe: Upload videos and get full transcriptions.
+• Video to text transcribe: Upload videos and get full transcriptions

-• AI summarizer: Get key insights, action items, and summaries from long conversations
+• AI summarizer: Get key insights, action items, and summaries from long conversations – powered by our AI summarizer

 • Customizable text: Adjust font size, colour, and display settings for easier reading